miohtama/opsec/source/user/index.rst

 **The creation of bogus accounts is prevented?** Yes / No / Not applicable

 This only applies for services where users can interact with other users or the world e.g. spam and harrash them.

 To keep the system clean, one should prevent the creation of fake and robot accounts.
 The cost of automatic account creation should be so high that there is no financial gain to use the account for automated harrashment.
 The account creation proces should be still easy enough not to discourage the users to sign up.

 The account verification is also important for anti-money laundering (AML) and know-your-customer (KYC) cases where it is imperative to know one is dealing with the rightful holder of the financial assets.

-The common account verification methods include
+The common account verification methods include:
+  * CAPTCHA
-* CAPTCHA * Email verification * Phone verification * Browser verification by security proxy (CloudFlare, etc.) * IP reputation system (block countries where you have no business, block Tor and VPN IPs) * Piggybacking the authentication mechanism of a large service (Facebook, Twitter, Google OAuth) * Government id verification services (available as-a-service like Jumio and Trulioo)
+  * Email verification
+  * Phone verification
+  * Browser verification by security proxy (CloudFlare, etc.)
+  * IP reputation system (block countries where you have no business, block Tor and VPN IPs)
+  * Piggybacking the authentication mechanism of a large service (Facebook, Twitter, Google OAuth)
+  * Government id verification services (available as-a-service like Jumio and Trulioo)

 Please note that all of these can be defeated if the financial incentive of the attacker is high enough.

-Applies for:

 Related incidences: